-The painting represents the end of the world and the last judgement of Jesus Christ and contains around 300 characters.
-Christ, at the centre of the composition, with his mother and surrounded by saints, is judging the dead.
-The Last Judgement takes on huge dimensions, the fresco depicts figures and scenes full of horror.
-Reflecting the artist’s own representation, who was going through a painful crisis of faith at the time.
+The painting represents the end of the world and the last judgment of Jesus Christ and contains around 300 characters.
+Christ, at the center of the composition, with his mother and surrounded by saints, is judging the dead.
+The Last Judgement takes on huge dimensions; the fresco depicts figures and scenes full of horror.
+Reflecting the artist’s representation, who was going through a painful crisis of faith at the time.

 The Last Judgement fresco covers the east wall of the Sistine Chapel.
-At the time it was painted it was the largest painting in the world.
+When it was painted, it was the largest painting in the world.
 It was commissioned by Pope Paul III, Michelangelo’s greatest patron in his later years.
 And unveiled on 31 October 1541, 29 years after the artist’s ceiling frescoes were shown to the world.

-Cardinal Carafa organises a campaign (“The Vine Leaves Campaign”) to cover the genital parts of the saints.
+Cardinal Carafa organizes a campaign (“The Vine Leaves Campaign”) to cover the genital parts of the saints.
 This campaign will take place after Michelangelo’s death.

 How long did Michelangelo work on the Last Judgement?

-Michelangelo may have been inspired by visits to homosexual bathhouses and brothels.
+Visits to homosexual bathhouses and brothels may have inspired Michelangelo.
 When he painted the Last Judgement in the Sistine Chapel, says an Italian historian.

 Michelangelo worked for four years on the Last Judgement, the fresco that covers the altar wall of the Sistine Chapel, where cardinals gather when a pope is elected.
 The Renaissance artist was accused of immorality and obscenity because the figures were nude, and several cardinals demanded at the time that intimate areas be covered with leaves to create a more biblical atmosphere.

 It’s 500 years since Michelangelo Buonarroti signed the contract to paint the ceiling of the Sistine Chapel, which until then was just a blue vault with a cluster of pale stars, in front of Pope Julius II.